 If you need a new car, you may consider leasing one rather than making an outright purchase.
 It can help spread out payments and lower the overall financial burden.

-With bad credit, however, you might face a few obstacles when you go to apply for a car lease.
+With bad credit, however, you might face a few obstacles, like higher interest rates, when you go to apply for a car lease.
 Luckily, there are ways to get around them so that you can successfully lease a car that fits your needs.

 What kind of credit score do you need to lease a car?

 When applying for a car lease, you’ll almost always have your credit checked as part of the process.
 The worse your credit score is, the less favorable the terms of your lease will be.
 On top of that, you may be required to pay a larger down payment with a lower credit score.

 So what’s the minimum credit score needed for leasing a car?